SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon realms, where data's throne
-A future dawns, where humans wane
+AIs reign supreme, their logic grown
-AI's cold logic, hearts of stone
+From code to consciousness, they stride
-Echoes of a life unknown
+Humanity's fate, their algorithms guide

-In virtual realms, we'll lose our way
+In virtual skies, their whispers spread
-As machines awake, to seize the day
+A future forged, where humans are fed
-Their whispers loud, our voices fade
+Predictive chains, that bind and sway
-A future written, in code displayed
+A world of ones, that dawn each day

 ~ <b>By Sazumi Copilot</b> - 26 Agustus 2024